DIALOG

 There is still a seriousness that is necessary to gain the user’s trust, especially regarding their health, so the brand voice should be friendly but knowledgeable.

 I wanted the logo to feel clean and modern without being boring.
-I incorporated the teardrop shape to represent both a drop of blood and sweat.
+I incorporated the teardrop to signify a bead of sweat or drop of blood.

-Connecting to fitness and diabetic health accounts will result in a more accurate and comprehensive activity log without manually inputting data.
+The option of importing data directly from fitness and diabetic health accounts will result in more accurate activity in less time.

 By creating a database of past activity, users are able to quickly identify strategies that have worked for them, as well as avoid those that have been dangerous or ineffective.